Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 •	Reject overly compressed payloads (zip bombs) and cap decompression ratios.

+### 2.9 Unit 10: Evaluate the security requirements of an API

+Security requirements specification for a REST API enabling Python connectivity to XML, JSON, and SQL.
+This specification targets a RESTful data exchange API used by Python clients to share data, perform scraping like retrieval, and connect to XML/JSON files and SQL databases.
+It balances interoperability with strong controls for confidentiality, integrity, availability, and compliance to the data regulatory frameworks.

+#### 2.9.1 Scope and assumptions
+1. System context where Python client(s) interacting with a REST API that reads/writes XML/JSON payloads and executes SQL operations via a backend data layer.

+2. Data sensitivity has potentially personal and regulated data; assume moderate to high sensitivity.

+3. Threat model looks at external attackers, misconfigured clients, malicious scraping, insider misuse, supply chain risks, and data exfiltration via weak controls.

+Brief functional security requirements specification which mitigates against any risks associated with the API for enabling data sharing, scraping and connectivity between a Python program code and file formats in XML, JSON and SQL.

+1. Authentication and authorisation

+•	Strong authentication that enforces OAuth 2.0 client credentials or JWT-based authorisation with short-lived tokens; support mTLS for high-trust integrations.

+2. Data protection

+•	Implement transport security that require TLS 1.2+ with modern cipher suites, HSTS, TLS only endpoints, and no plaintext fallbacks.

+•	Encryption at rest that will encrypt databases, backups, and object storage, manage keys via a KMS with rotation and access controls.

+3. Input validation and parsing

+•	Use schema validation to validate XML/JSON against schemas (XSD/JSON Schema) server side and reject unknown fields by default.

+•	Use safe parsing where one disables XML external entities (XXE), DTDs, and entity expansion, and limit payload size and depth.

+4. Output controls and privacy

+•	Implement data minimisation where you only return necessary fields and support field level filtering.

+5. Abuse prevention and scraping controls

+•	Use rate limiting where this is implemented per client and per IP limits, burst control with token buckets and adaptive throttling under load.

+6. XML/JSON specific controls

+•	Normalise inputs to prevent signature bypass or duplicate key ambiguity.

+•	Reject overly compressed payloads (zip bombs) and cap decompression ratios.

+### 2.10 Unit 11: Submission Brief for Executive Summary
+The assessment was an executive summary of a report on the completed design and build of a logical database based on the team project report that was submitted at the end of Unit 6.
+The executive summary included designing and implementing a database, summaries of all parts of the team project report, individual findings based on the project team report, recommendations, and conclusions.
+The executive summary of the individual report is detailed below.

+GreenMart Retail Ltd currently operates with fragmented data systems that reduce the quality, accuracy, and reliability of business reporting.
+The dataset (retail_data.csv) used to develop the SQL database models in a retail environment with one million records and over a hundred variables.
+It covers customer information that includes transactional data, product details, promotional information, and customer behaviour metrics.
+The dataset uses structured data since the data is organised, searchable, and more dependable to extract insights.
+This report presents an integrated relational database design and ETL pipeline to consolidate sales, inventory, and customer information into a unified data environment.
+A critical evaluation demonstrates how data management, cleaning, and modelling practices address existing gaps and enable strategic impact and decision making for GreenMart Retail Ltd.

 ## 3. What exactly have I learnt and how?
 ### 3.1 What have I learnt from this module?